raphaelkaique1/study/5-desenvolvimento_web/5.3-backend/consumo_e_criacao_de_apis.md

   /resources:
     get:
       summary: Resources Types
-      description: |
-        Returns all Resources from the system that the user has access to.
+      description: Returns all Resources from the system that the user has access to.
       tags:
         - Resources
       responses:
         200:
-          description: |
+          description: Available Resources.
-            A list of Resources.
           schema:
             type: array
             items: